afroose/Thinkful-Diary/Diary_0118.md

 		1. how do I sync locally?
 		2. How do I clean repos?
 	* Responsive design - Fix grid using inline-block
+	* formatting pages using objects and functions (.map etc...)